Toorium/Yield/README.md

 ```

 **Loops**

+`run` is the only loop keyword in Yield and it does everything.
+You can loop a set number of times, loop with an index, loop over a list, loop while a condition is true, or loop forever until you say stop.

 ```
+// loop exactly 5 times
 run(5):
     out("hello")
 end

-run(i, 10):
+// loop with an index that goes from 0 to 9 run(i, 10):
     out("step", i)
 end

-run(i, mylist):
+// loop over every item in a list run(i, mylist):
     out(i)
 end

-run(score < 100):
+// keep looping as long as score is under 100 run(score < 100):
     add score 1
 end

+// loop forever until something says stop
 run:
     out("forever")
     stop